rishvant/SafeRoadsAI/README.md

-# RoadGuard - AI-Powered Pothole Detection & Reporting Platform
+# SafeRoadsAI - AI-Powered Pothole Detection & Reporting Platform

-**RoadGuard** is an intelligent pothole detection and reporting platform that leverages AI to identify potholes from user-submitted images or camera feeds.
+**SafeRoadsAI** is an intelligent pothole detection and reporting platform that leverages AI to identify potholes from user-submitted images or camera feeds.
 It enables real-time pothole detection with geolocation tagging and seamless reporting to help municipal authorities maintain safer roads.
 The system empowers both users and administrators through a responsive interface and scalable backend.

 ## Features